Best LED Headlights: See Clearly at Night With These Top Picks

 - Under $50: LED lights in this price range may be bright or super bright but may have lower lumens and shorter lifespans than pricier brands.
 Still, there are many good-quality LED headlights available for under $50.

-- $50-$100: These LED headlights typically have higher lumens and are capable of lighting up the road far and wide, but they will cost a little more.
+- $50 to $100: These LED headlights typically have higher lumens and are capable of lighting up the road far and wide, but they will cost a little more.

-- Over $100: These LED headlights are generally better in quality than less-expensive versions and can have up to 10,000 lumens and really long lifespans, but you will pay the most for these features.
+- $100 and up: These LED headlights are generally better in quality than less-expensive versions and can have up to 10,000 lumens and really long lifespans, but you will pay the most for these features.

 A light's intensity and strength is measured in lumens.
 Lights with 6,000-6,400 lumens (small intensity) illuminate the road over 500 meters in a straight line and are adequate for most drivers.
 Lights with 8,000 lumens (medium intensity) illuminate the road 600-700 meters in a straight line.
 If used with bright and super bright colors, they create an intense light beam.
 Lights with 10,000 lumens (high intensity) brighten the road almost as much as daylight.